Promisek Solo String Workshops

 Gary Capozziello, teacher of violin, Alexander Technique, and meditation

 Open to professional players and teachers, pre-college students, college/grad students, and amateurs.
-Though there will indepth exploration of the solo Bach violin works, we also welcome violists, cellists, and bassists.
+There will indepth exploration of the solo Bach violin works, but we also welcome violists, cellists, and bassists.

 Participants should plan to work on any or all of this music.
 Pick your path!